-Employees are required to embrace OCTA's safety goals and objectives and encouraged to report safety concerns, issues, or hazards.
-OCTA's employees have a duty to report any unsafe condition to their supervisor, manager, union steward, safety committee member, safety staff, the Accountable Executive, or the SMS Program Manager.
-The safety staff works with managers and employees to facilitate the reporting of hazards using email, telephone, and in-person reporting.
-Moreover, employees may report safety concerns, issues, or hazards through the safety department intranet page, Routes Issues and Information Reporting Program (Ri2), and Ethicspoint, OCTA's ethics hotline.
+Employees are required to embrace OCTA's safety goals and objectives and encouraged to report safety concerns, issues or hazards.
+OCTA's employees have a duty to report any unsafe condition to their supervisor, manager, Safety staff, the Accountable Executive or the SMS Program Manager.
+The Safety staff works with managers and employees to facilitate the reporting of hazards using email, telephone, and in-person reporting.
+Moreover, employees may report safety concerns, issues or hazards through the safety department intranet page, Ri2, and Ethicspoint, OCTA's ethics hotline.